knative/eventing/docs/broker/README.md

 #### Installation

-To install a Channel Based Broker, you must first install the Knative Eventing core followed by the Broker Implementation:
+To install a Multi Tenant Channel Based Broker, you must first install the Knative Eventing core followed by the MT Broker Implementation:

 ```
 ko apply -f config/brokers/mt-channel-broker/